 The FHCWM is pleased to offer these community resources regarding housing rights and responsibilities in the current housing market as impacted by the ongoing effects of the COVID-19 pandemic.
 The FHCWM has partnered with the City of Grand Rapids, the Grand Rapids Urban League, the Hispanic Center of West Michigan, Legal Aid of Western Michigan, and the Housing Stability Alliance among others to provide timely information about evictions including an overview of the eviction process, especially during COVID-19, for both private and federally subsidized rental housing.

-NEW: Federal Housing Administration (FHA) announced (12/21/2020) it is extending the foreclosure and eviction moratorium for single family FHA-insured mortgages for an additional two months, through February 28, 2021.
-The FHA is also extending through February 28, 2021, the deadline for single family borrowers with FHA-insured mortgages to request an initial COVID-19 forbearance from their mortgage servicer to defer or reduce their mortgage payments for up to six months, which can be extended for an additional six months.
+NEW: Federal Housing Administration (FHA) announced it is extending the foreclosure and eviction moratorium for single family FHA-insured mortgages also through June 30, 2021.
+The FHA is also extending through June 30, 2021, the deadline for single family borrowers with FHA-insured mortgages to request an initial COVID-19 forbearance from their mortgage servicer to defer or reduce their mortgage payments for up to six months, which can be extended for an additional six months.

 If you are a homeowner with an FHA-insured mortgage:

-- You will not be foreclosed upon or evicted from your home, nor have new foreclosure actions started through February 28, 2021.
+- You will not be foreclosed upon or evicted from your home, nor have new foreclosure actions started.

-- You can ask your mortgage servicer for an initial forbearance of your mortgage payments through February 28, 2021.
+- You can ask your mortgage servicer for an initial forbearance of your mortgage payments.

 The Eviction Diversion Program (EDP) is designed to keep Michigan residents who fell behind on their rent during COVID-19 in their homes.
 The program utilizes a special court process to get fast rental assistance for renters who have been impacted.
 Rental assistance in the amount of $50 million is available in the form of lump sum payments to landlords in exchange for allowing tenants to remain in their homes, forgiving late fees and up to 10% of amount due.
 Find your local agency on this Michigan EDP Contact List.